G-Node/python-odml/doc/tutorial.rst

 To cover the different demands of all users, we first provide a slow introduction to odML that allows programming beginners to learn the basic concepts behind odML.
-We will first examine a simple odML file using the interactive odML-Editor.
-In a next step, we will demonstrate how to generate the same odML file via the Python-odML library.
+In a next step, we will demonstrate how to generate an odML file via the Python-odML library.
 In later chapters we present more advanced possibilies of the Python-odML library (e.g. how to search for a certain metadata within an odML file).